Read this if you:

 These are not ‘quality of life’ decisions.
 These are life and death decisions.

 In the developing world, industry may not necessarily be the worst evil.
-It is still normal to be loyal to your people’s greater good first, even if you are employed by a corporation.
+It is still normal to be loyal to your people’s greater good first, even if you work for a corporation.
 And sometimes, corporations form the links that prepare a country for international climate collaboration.

 An ideological all-or-nothing position is a luxury only the global 1% of nations can afford to indulge in.
 The rest of us have no leeway to insist that options only come through a certain way.
-We have no choice but to admit all possibilities.
+We saw this mirrored in 2021’s Covid19 response, when some countries can pick and choose what brand vaccine they’d like, and still waste it.
+Whereas other countries just take what vaccines we can get.
+Many of us have no choice but to admit all possibilities.
 It’s difficult enough to shepherd a country through an energy transition.
 It’s too much to also quibble over which solution is the best one.
 A second best solution that is done, is better than a best one that is theoretical.

 The dawning age of co-operation